 The Herring Research Group

-The Herring research group, also known as Porous Media for Climate Solutions, at the University of Tennessee, Knoxville investigates how we can leverage geologic porous media to limit climate change and enable a green energy transition.
+The Herring research group at the University of Tennessee, Knoxville – also known as the Porous Media for Climate Solutions lab – investigates how we can leverage geologic porous media to limit climate change and enable a green energy transition.
 Our research looks at:

 - Optimizing geologic carbon sequestration technologies